tiawl/sedjutsu/README.md

 If you have other GNU `sed` idea to emulate other utilities:
 - you can open a pull request for your script,
-- you can open an issue (if I am interested in and have time for, I will go for it.
-Otherwise I will let it opened if someone else is interested to implement your idea)
+- you can open an issue.
+If I am interested in and have time for, I will go for it.
+Otherwise I will let it opened if someone else is interested to implement your idea.

 ## License